evgenyneu/evgenii.com/app/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

 ### Run the test

-You will notice that your test no longer has errors.
+You will notice that the error in your test file is fixed now.
 Run the tests and they will pass.
 Very good!

 ### Enter text into the input